yegor256/blog/_drafts/reflection.md

 most probably, we will forget to modify `calc` when `sizeOf` gets a better implementation.
 Moreover, there could be many other places in the program similar to `calc`, which we must remember to modify when the method `sizeOf` changes.
-Obvsiously, we will forget about most of them.
+Obviously, we will forget about most of them.

 This coupling, which is a big maintainability issue, was introduced thanks to the very existence of reflection in Java.
 If we had not been able to use `instanceof` operator